A multistate approach to disability insurance reserving with information delays: Introduction

 As noted in~\citet{Buchardt.etal:2023a}, the fundamental challenge in this endeavor is that contractual payments refer to when events occur (e.g.\ the time of death or the time of disablement) without any regard to when this information is observed by the insurer.
 On the other hand, the usual multistate life insurance modeling literature assumes that one can observe the process driving the contractual payments fully and in real-time.
 Therefore, when the information needed to determine the contractual payments at a given time is not available to the insurer at that time due to information delays, the problem falls outside the usual multistate life insurance modeling framework.

 The paper~\citet{Buchardt.etal:2023a} has established a framework intended to deal with these complications, distinguishing between and linking the so-called valid time model, which models when events occur, and the so-called transaction time model, which models what is observed by the insurer.
 While some relations between the models stay simple in all cases, the relation between the reserves can be almost arbitrarily complicated and hence has to be investigated in specific models.
 In their Example 5.8, they derive an explicit relation in a simple example, but remark: ``\textit{To capture the full picture of IBNR and RBNS reserving, one would need to explore more intricate transaction time models with both reporting delays and claim adjudications}''.
 Here, IBNR stands for incurred-but-not-reported while RBNS stands for reported-but-not-settled.
-In this paper, we do exactly this, applying the framework to derive explicit and tractable expressions for the reserves of fairly general disability insurance schemes under reasonable assumptions.
-Furthermore, we explore suitable estimation procedures for these new models, building on the results of~\citet{Buchardt.etal:2023b} who has studied parametric estimation of multistate models subject to reporting delays and adjudications.
+In this paper, we do exactly this, applying the framework to derive explicit and tractable expressions for the reserves of fairly general disability insurance schemes under suitable assumptions.
+We also give detailed discussions on the reasonableness of the assumptions and the practical relevance of the results.
+The reserves are operationalized by employing the estimation procedure from~\citet{Buchardt.etal:2023b} who has studied parametric estimation of multistate models subject to reporting delays and adjudications.
+In addition to providing operational expressions for disability insurance reserves, a main contribution of the paper is to provide intuition for how transaction time information may affect the reserves in a realistic setting, allowing one to adjust the models when certain assumptions are not met, and serving as a basis for future work in this area.